Ride Leader Responsibilities

 - If it fails to come out for some reason, then create your own email, and send to the list server with the necessary ride/event details not less than 12 hours before the ride start,

-- For directions on editing, cancelling or deleting a ride, see the section below
+- For directions up-converting, editing, cancelling or deleting a ride, see the section below.

 - After saving the ride, your admin tools on the right will show an option to convert the event to a "Full Event". (black pencil)